 Guide for Committee Chairmen

-The powers and responsibilities of the chairman of a CA Committee are defined in the Standing Orders of the Council (SO) and Council Practice Book (CPB), which are published in the governing documents section of the website and available in print from the CA Office.
-However, they can be rather daunting to those not familiar with them, so this document attempts to guide you through them and, in some cases, put some flesh on the bones.
+The powers and responsibilities of the Chair of a Croquet England Committee are defined in two documents, which are published in the governing documents section of the website and available in print from the office:

 Please let the Secretary know of any errors or omissions and ask for clarification if needed, if only to help your successors.
-Similarly, please suggest any changes you think should be made to the Standing Orders or Council Practice Book.
+Similarly, please suggest any changes you think should be made to the Standing Orders or Croquet England Practice Book.

 Overall Management and Reporting Structure

 The Constitution of Croquet England provides that the charity trustees shall manage the affairs of the CIO and may, for that purpose, exercise all the powers of the CIO.
 Clause 13 of the Constitution provides for the election of the trustees by the members of the CIO and the appointment of further charity trustees.
 Clause 18 provides that the charity trustees may delegate any of their powers and functions to an Executive and to Committees appointed by that Executive.